OSGeo/grass-website/content/about/citation.md

 - referring to GRASS GIS in general (e.g., in introductions or background sections)
 - describing workflows where the exact version is not critical
-- citing GRASS GIS as a long-term research tool or infrastructure
+- citing GRASS as a long-term research tool or infrastructure

 The concept DOI will always resolve to the latest version of GRASS and provide a stable reference to the software project over time.